graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.6.9 =
+* Added filter for State and Country list
 * Password protected collections now expire their password after a set time limit
 * Sorting by title, date, author, price in the admin made possible